PKai94/AvaSwap/PRIVACY_POLICY.md

 We do not use the photos or videos you provide when you use the App for any reason other than to provide you with the editing functionality of the App.

-We use third-party cloud providers — specifically Google Cloud Platform and Amazon Web Services — to process and edit photos and videos.
+We use third-party cloud providers — specifically Google Cloud Platform — to process and edit photos and videos.

 You only send to the cloud the photos or videos you specifically choose to edit.